seekpinky/Flatiron_phase5cap/README.md

 ## Modeling:

 The primary metric for assessing model performance was F1 score.
-Models will be judged mainly based on their F1 Score.
 F1 Score is the harmonic mean of Recall and Precision.
 However, we also considered the recall score (ratio of # of predict default to the total number of default) since the context of false negative default loans far outweigh the significance of accuracy for the purposes of this business problem.

 The modeling process consisted of an iterative approach of attempting to build upon the previous best model.
 Training set data were fit into each respective model with validation performed to gauge performance on the testing data.
 A baseline model consisting of a simple dummy classifier was instantiated as a benchmark.